niftymonkey/nifty-webapp/README.md

 * **Small Size** - [[webpack]]
 One of my biggest pet peeves when starting a new project writing the first few lines, transpiling it down, and seeing a ridiculously large bundle come out the other end.
-WTF?
 So, this boilerplate will always emit bundles that have the **smallest footprint possible**.

   * While I'd love to start with the ability to drop it down another notch with [tree-shaking][tree-shaking], this is